spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 1. One POD contains one Streaming node and liveness probe
 2. A StatefulSet controls the set of PODs that forms the application cluster
+3. Each streaming node creates a service object for [service discovery](#service-discovery)
-3. The Cluster Monitor is controlled by a second StatefuleSet and the lvweb console exposed via a NodePort
+4. The Cluster Monitor is controlled by a second StatefuleSet and the lvweb console exposed via a NodePort
-4. The Kubernetes Dashboard is exposed via a proxy service
+5. The Kubernetes Dashboard is exposed via a proxy service

 <a name="service-discovery"></a>